camunda/camunda-docs/versioned_docs/version-8.6/guides/devops-lifecycle/integrate-web-modeler-in-ci-cd.md

 If you are running Connectors in your process or application, you need to deploy the runtimes as well.
 Parse the process XML for `zeebe:taskDefinition` bindings to identify the necessary runtimes (in addition to job workers).
 To learn how to deploy Connector runtimes, read more [here](/self-managed/connectors-deployment/install-and-start.md) for Self-Managed, or [here](/components/connectors/custom-built-connectors/connector-sdk.md#runtime-environments) for SaaS.

-Deploy resources in this pipeline step using the [`zbctl` CLI](/apis-tools/community-clients/cli-client/index.md), compatible with both SaaS and Self-Managed clusters.
-Alternatively, utilize the Java or Go client library or any community-built alternatives.
+Deploy resources in this pipeline step using the [Camunda 8 API](/apis-tools/camunda-api-rest/camunda-api-rest-overview.md), compatible with both SaaS and Self-Managed clusters.
+Alternatively, utilize a [client or SDK](/apis-tools/working-with-apis-tools.md).

 #### Add environment variables via secrets